arangodb/python-arango/docs/database.rst

 Databases
 ---------

-A single ArangoDB instance can house multiple databases, which in turn can have their own set of worker processes,  :ref:`collections <collection-page>`, and :ref:`graphs <graph-page>`.
-There is also a default database named ``_system``.
+A single ArangoDB instance can house multiple databases, which in turn contain their own set of worker processes,  :ref:`collections <collection-page>`, and :ref:`graphs <graph-page>`.
+There must always be a default database named ``_system``.
 This database cannot be dropped, can only be accessed with root privileges, and provides operations for managing other user-defined databases.

 Here is an example showing how databases can be managed with different users: